 Some of the benefits of liquid funds are:

-i) Higher returns with attractive interest rate
+- Higher returns with an attractive interest rate

-ii) Greater safety and liquidity, which make them ideal for emergency funds
+- Greater safety and liquidity, which make them ideal for emergency funds

-iii) Re-invest in other financial instruments and maximize your savings accounts
+- Reinvest in other financial instruments and maximize your savings accounts

 With liquid funds, you can look for greater safety and better liquidity.
-These can certainly, be high-return alternatives to savings accounts.
+These can certainly be high-return alternatives to savings accounts.

-Additional Read: Best Saving Schemes in India
+Additional Read: Best saving schemes in India

 Payment banks, such as the India Post Payments Bank, are new entrants in the non-banking financial companies (NBFCs) category.
 As compared to a savings account, an account in a payments bank is a zero-balance account by default.

 By investing in payment banks, you can gain the following benefits:

 - There is no penalty for non-maintenance of balance in a payments bank account